 What is money muling?

-You might have seen the posts on social media – people offering real cash in exchange for your bank details.
-It can be tempting to earn some quick and easy cash, but money muling can have some serious consequences.
+It’s likely you’ve seen the posts on social media – people offering real cash in exchange for your bank details.
+It can be tempting to earn some quick and easy cash, but money muling can have serious consequences.
+Read on to learn what being a money mule is all about.

-There’s an official name for someone who is carrying money for someone else (whether that’s on your person or in a bank account!) – that name is a money mule.
+There’s an official name for someone who is carrying money for someone else (whether on your person or in a bank account) – a money mule.
 Financial experts, MyBnk, have written a handy guide to help you understand what money muling is.

 So what is a money mule?
 Here’s Europol’s definition: